 Temporary hair colours are usually coloured chalks or sprays.
 They only coat the hair strands and wash away with a single wash.
 Temporary colours may cause some amount of dryness, scalp irritations and lots of dandruff.

-The chemical based semi-permanent hair colours use developers (with numbers marked on their tubes) for making their colouring pastes.
+The chemical based semi permanent hair colour use developers (with numbers marked on their tubes) for making their colouring pastes.
 These work just like chemical based demi-permanent hair colours, only their colours wash away more quickly.

 The organically natural demi-permanent hair colours do not damage hair, while the purely chemical ones do.
 So, you must be very cautious while buying them.